Chief Administrative Officer/Chief Finance Officer

 Neumark-Sztainer’s research focuses on the prevention and reduction of weight-related problems, including obesity, poor dietary intake, inadequate physical activity, disordered eating behaviors, and body dissatisfaction.
 Her qualitative, epidemiological, and intervention research has primarily focused on young people from ethnically/racially diverse and low-income backgrounds.
 Neumark-Sztainer has received numerous awards for her research, including her recent induction into the University of Minnesota Academic Health Center’s Academy for Excellence in Health Research.

-Wei Pan is Interim Head of the Division of Biostatistics, which focuses on the development of statistical methods for biomedical research and collaborates with University research partners on projects involving HIV/AIDS, heart and lung disease, and cancer, among many other public health challenges.
+Joseph Koopmeiners is Head of the Division of Biostatistics, which focuses on the development of statistical methods for biomedical research and collaborates with University research partners on projects involving HIV/AIDS, heart and lung disease, and cancer, among many other public health challenges.
 Division faculty, students, and staff are involved in over 100 research grants and contracts totaling more than $150 million.

 Chief of Staff